LipSurf/plugins/chrome-extension/README.md

 * Error red text when command fails?
 * `silent` -- only valid commands are shown mode when audio is on in the tab, or detected video playing
 * youtube, streamable, twitch support
 * reddit.com/domain/youtube.com

+v1.1
+* Turn on plugin for set time
+* Auto turn off plugin after x amount of inactivity time
 * Options
-* Sorting by best/all etc.
+* Reddit Sorting by best/all etc.
 * undo
-* login
 * mute video

+v1.2
+* Reddit login

 nhm script spec
 ===